 Cooking things frozen allows you to take advantage of periodic sales, like the one recently for post holiday season boneless turkey breasts.
 After all it would still take at least overnight to thaw in your fridge, no waiting for that thaw time.
 And it comes out as if it had been cooked fresh.

-I purchased an organic boneless turkey breast just after New Year’s and popped it in my freezer.
-Before putting it in a bag for vacuum sealing (you can also use a heavy duty ziplock bag), I browned it…yes still frozen, and after browning rubbed it well with salt and herbs de Provence.
-Then I vacuum sealed it in the bag and placed it in my sous vide water bath which had been preheated to 134 degrees F. Normal cooking times for a turkey breast are 8 to 24 hours.
-The frozen breast will take longer of course.
-It could be done in 12 hours but can go much longer.
+I purchased an organic boneless turkey breast just after New Year’s with the intention of cooking it sous vide at some future time.
+Before putting it in a bag for vacuum sealing (you can also use a heavy duty ziplock bag), I browned it and rubbed it well with salt and herbs de Provence.
+Then I vacuum sealed it in the bag and froze it.
+The day before I planned to serve it, I placed it in my sous vide water bath (yes, still frozen) which had been preheated to 134 degrees F. Normal cooking times for a fresh and non-frozen turkey breast are 8 to 24 hours.
+The frozen breast will take longer, I usually add half the cooking time again.
+So if frozen it could be done in 12 hours at a minimum (8+4) but can go much longer.
 It will become even more tender with longer cooking time, but don’t go overboard as it will turn to mush.
 I cooked mine for about 28 hours.

 Be sure the water covers the top of your bag and cover your container with a lid or plastic wrap.
 24 hours is a long time and the water will evaporate otherwise.
 You don’t want to have to get up in the middle of the night to check the water level.

 It turned out tender and delicious.
 If you are serving it warm, I would brown it again.
 But because this was intended for sandwiches and cold meals I didn’t bother.

 Sous Vide Turkey Breast – Fresh or Frozen

 - Preheat the sous vide water bath to 134 degrees F